gvwilson/sdxpy/src/dup/index.md

    caption="Grouping by hash code reduces comparisons from 15 to 4."
 %]

-We can construct IDs for files using a [% g hash_function "hash function" %] to produce a [% g hash_code "hash code" %].
+We can construct IDs for files using a [%g hash_function "hash function" %] to produce a [%g hash_code "hash code" %].
 Since bytes are just numbers,
 we can create a very simple hash function by adding up the bytes in a file and taking the remainder modulo some number: